 Whenever you incur an expense for business-related entertainment, meals, or travel, you must document:

-- The date the expense was incurred
+- The date of the expense

 - Amount of the expense